Midōsuji Line: History

 The Midōsuji Line was the first subway line in Osaka and the first government-operated subway line in Japan.
 Its construction was partly an effort to give work to the many unemployed people in Osaka during the early 1930s.
-The initial tunnel from Umeda to Shinsaibashi, dug entirely by hand opened in 1933 after being initially plagued by cave-ins and water leakage caused by the poor composition of the earth below northern Osaka and the equally poor engineering skills of the work crew.
-The first cars were hauled onto the line by manpower and pack animals from the National Railway tracks near Umeda.
+The initial tunnel from Umeda to Shinsaibashi, as well as the Umeda depot, were constructed entirely by hand and opened in 1933 after being initially plagued by cave-ins and water leakage caused by the poor composition of the earth below northern Osaka and the equally poor engineering skills of the work crew.
+The first cars were hauled onto the line by manpower and pack animals from the Government Railway tracks near Umeda.

 Although the line only operated with single cars at first, its stations were designed from the outset to handle trains of up to eight cars.
 The line was gradually extended over the next few decades, completing its current length in 1987, making it the second-longest subway line in Osaka after the Tanimachi Line (excluding the Kita-Osaka Kyūkō Railway extension of the Midōsuji Line).